GaryChengld/LearningAWS/AWS-Certified-Developer.md

 * Customer master key userd to decrypt the data key(envelope key)
 * envelope key is used to decrypt the data

+### Other AWS services

+#### SQS (Simple Queue Service)

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.
+Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
+Get started with SQS in minutes using the AWS console, Command Line Interface or SDK of your choice, and three simple commands.

+SQS offers two types of message queues.
+Standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
+SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.

+Benefits
+* Eliminate administrative overhead
+* Keep sensitive data secure
+* Reliably deliver messages
+* Scale elastically and cost-effectively

+Queue types
+* Standard Queues
+  * Unlimited Throughput
+  * At-Least-Once Delivery
+  * Best-Effort Ordering
+* FIFO Queues
+  * High Throughput: By default, FIFO queues support up to 300 messages per second
+  * Exactly-Once Processing
+  * First-In-First-Out Delivery

+Functionality
+* Unlimited queues and messages
+* Payload Size: Message payloads can contain up to 256KB of text in any format.
+* Batches: Send, receive, or delete messages in batches of up to 10 messages or 256KB.
+* Retain messages in queues for up to 14 days.
+* Message locking: When a message is received, it becomes “locked” while being processed.
+This keeps other computers from processing the message simultaneously.
+If the message processing fails, the lock will expire and the message will be available again.

+SQS Exam Tips
+* SQS is a distributed message queueing system
+* Allow you to decouple the components for an application so that they are independent
+* Pull-based, not push-based
+* Standard queue(defualt) - best-effort ordering, message delivered at least once
+* FIFO Queues - order strictly preserved, message delivered once, no duplicated.
+* Visibility timeout
+  * Default is 30 seconds - increase if your task takes > 30 seconds to complete
+  * Max 12 hours
+* Short Polling - returned immediately even if no message are in the queue
+* Long Polling - polls the queue periodically and only returns a response when a message is the queue or the timeout is reached

+#### SNS (Simple Notification Service)

+Amazon Simple Notification Service (SNS) is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.
+It enables you to communicate between systems through publish/subscribe (pub/sub) patterns that enable messaging between decoupled microservice applications or to communicate directly to users via SMS, mobile push and email.

+The system-to-system pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging.
+Using Amazon SNS topics, your publisher systems can fanout messages to a large number of subscriber systems or customer endpoints including Amazon SQS queues, AWS Lambda functions and HTTP/S, for parallel processing.
+The A2P messaging functionality enables you to send messages to users at scale using either a pub/sub pattern or direct-publish messages using a single API.

+SNS Topics
+* SNS allows you group multiple recipients using topics.
+A topic ia an "access point" for allowing recipients to dynamically subscribe for identical copies of the same notification.
+* One topic can support deliveries to multiple endpoint types - for examle, you can group together iOS, Andriod ans SMS recipients.
+When you publis once to a topic, SBS delivers appropriatey formatted copies of your message to each subscriber.
+* Tp prevent messages from being lost, all messages published to Amazon SNS are stored redundantly across nultiple availability zones.

+SNS Exam Tips
+* SNS is a scalable and highly available notification service which allow you to send push notifications from the cloud.
+* Variety of message formats supported: SMS, email, SQS and HTTP endpoint
+* Pub-sub model whereby users subscribe to topics
+* It is a push mechanism rather than a pull mechanism.

+#### SES

+* SES(Simpole Email Service) is a scalable and highly available email service designed to help marketing teams and application developers send marketing, notifiation, and transactional emails to their customers using a pay as you go model
+* Incoming mails can be delivered automaticlly to an S# bucket
+* Incoming mails can be used to trigger Lambda function ans SNS notifications.\

+#### Elastic Beanstalk
+With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+Elastic Beanstalk reduces management complexity without restricting choice or control.
+You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

+Elastic Beanstalk supports applications developed in Go, Java, .NET, Node.js, PHP, Python, and Ruby.
+When you deploy your application, Elastic Beanstalk builds the selected supported platform version and provisions one or more AWS resources, such as Amazon EC2 instances, to run your application.

+You can interact with Elastic Beanstalk by using the Elastic Beanstalk console, the AWS Command Line Interface (AWS CLI), or eb, a high-level CLI designed specifically for Elastic Beanstalk.

+* Fastest and simplest way to deploy your application in AWS
+* Automatically scales your application up and down
+* You can select the EC2 instance type that is optimal for your application
+* Ypou can retain full administrative control over the resources powering your application, or have Elastic Beanstalk do it for you
+* Managed platform updateds feature automatically applies updates your Operating System, Java, PHP, Node.js, etc.
+* Monitor and manage application health via a dashboard
+* Integrated with CloudWatch and X-Ray for performance data and metrics

+EBS Deployment Policies

+Elastic Beanstalk supports sereral options for processing deployments
+* All at once
+* Rolling
+* Rolling with additional batch
+* Immutable

+All at once Deployment Updates
+* Deploys the new version to all instances simultaneously
+* All of your insances are out of service while the deployment takes place
+* You will experience an outage while the deployment is talking place - not idea for mission-critical production systems.
+* If the update failes, you need to roll back the chagnes byu re-deploying the original version to all your instances.

+Rolling Deployment policy, rolling deployment updates:
+* Deploys the new version in batches
+* Each batch of instances is taken out of service while the deployment takes place
+* Your environment capacity will be redeuced by the number of instances in a batch while the deployment takes place
+* Not ideal for performance sensitive systems
+* If the update failes, you need to perform an additional rolling update to roll back the changes.

+Rolling with additional Batch Deployment
+* Launches an additional batch of instances
+* Deploysthe new version in batches
+* Maintains full capacity during the deployment process
+* If the update fails, you need to perform an additional rooling update tpo roll back the changes

+Immutable deployment policy
+* Deploys the new version to a fresh group of instances in their own new autoscaling group
+* When the new instances pass their health checks, they are moved to your existing auto scaling group, and finally the old insatnces are terminated.
+* Maintains full capacity during the deployment process
+* The impace of a failed update is far less ad the rollback process requires only terminating the new auto scaling group
+* Preferred option for mission critical production systems.

+##### Configure Elastic Beanstalk
+You can customize your Elastic Beanstalk environment using Elastic Beanstalk configuration files.
+There are files written in YAML or JSON format.
+They can have a filename of your choice but must have a .config extension and be saved inside a folder called .ebextensions